 For the Agriculture route you need at least 10 weeks relevant work experience.

-There is a requirement for all applicants to have completed a minimum of 10 weeks work experience on a commercial farm by the 1st August.
+For the Agriculture route there is a requirement for all applicants to have completed a minimum of 10 weeks work experience on a commercial farm by the 1st September of year one.
+This can be part-time work, accumulated over weekends and vacations, and does not have to be completed as a 10 week block.
 Gaining the relevant practical experience in advance of the start of the course is preferable.
-However, for applicants who do not come from a farm background and who do not have the relevant contacts necessary to complete the work experience, we recognise that this may be difficult to achieve.
-Applicants who are assessed to be in this position, following interview, will be offered the opportunity to enter the course via the Access to Agriculture
+Applicants admitted with less than 10 weeks practical experience must have completed this by 1st September of year one in order to progress on the course.
+For applicants who do not come from a farm background and who do not have the relevant contacts necessary to complete the work experience, we recognise that the work experience requirement may be difficult to achieve.
+Applicants who are assessed to be in this position, following interview, will be offered the opportunity to enter the course via Access to Agriculture.

 Eight specially selected modules in the first year will provide you with the academic and study skills you need to prepare for the rest of your higher education qualification.
 There are four entry routes to choose from, each of which, upon successful completion of the preparatory year, Year 0, will lead to a foundation or honours degree, depending on the percentage mark you pass with .